Skip to main content

 Description automatically generated

-Agonist: A drug or ligand that binds to a “receptor” and produces an effect.
+Agonist: A drug or ligand that binds to a receptor and produces a direct or indirect effect.
 Agonists may be full or partial.

 A black and white image of a sign